davehorton/drachtio-fs-load-balancing-proxy/README.md

 ```bash
 $ node app.js
 ```
+### Blacklisting SIP scanners
+The proxy can optionally examine the SIP headers on incoming messages and based on regex patterns, add the source address to an iptables chain.
+The most useful configuration is to have a specific iptables chain set up for this, e.g 'LOGDROP', and include it from the input chain.
+Any requests that match the specified patterns will result in the sending address being added to that chain with a DROP action.
+Review lib/blacklist-regex.json.example and copy it to lib/blacklist-regex.json, edit as needed.

+You can also optionally enforce a specific domain on requests, and blacklist any senders that generate requests for different domains.

 ### Hacking the code
 Contributors are welcome!
 Feel free to fork the repo and send me pull requests for any features or bug fixes.